bmalkus/ProtoTSNet/README.md

 - `--last_layer_epochs <num>`: Number of epochs to train last layer (default: 40)

 > [!IMPORTANT]
-> The epoch counting approach includes several distinct training phases:
+> The epoch counting approach handles different training phases differently:
 > 1. *Pretraining phase* (`--pretraining_epochs`):
 >    Initial encoder pretraining, separate from the main training.
 > 2. *Main training phase* (`--epochs`):
->    - Includes WARM epochs (frozen encoder) and JOINT epochs (all layers trained)
+>    - Includes WARM epochs (frozen encoder) and JOINT epochs (all layers trained).
->    - Every 30 epochs after `--push_start_epoch`, a PUSH operation occurs
+>    - Every 30 epochs after `--push_start_epoch`, a PUSH operation occurs.
->    - Each PUSH is followed by `--last_layer_epochs` of last layer training
+>    - Each PUSH is followed by `--last_layer_epochs` of last layer training.
->    - Both PUSH and last layer training count as a single epoch in the main phase
+>    - Both PUSH and last layer training count as a single epoch in the main phase.
 >
 > This counting method follows the ProtoPNet approach, though it might seem counter-intuitive at first.